 On January 1, 2018, Northern Trust adopted ASU No. 2016-18, "Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force)" (ASU 2016-18).
 ASU 2016-18 requires an entity to include amounts generally described as restricted cash and cash equivalents with cash and cash equivalents when reconciling beginning and end of period total cash balances in the statement of cash flows and as a result, transfers between cash and cash equivalents, and restricted cash and cash equivalents, will not be presented in the statement of cash flows as cash flow activities.
-Additionally, if the balance sheet includes more than one line item for cash, cash equivalents, restricted cash, and restricted cash and cash equivalents are material, an entity must disclose information about the nature of restrictions.
+Additionally, if the balance sheet includes more than one line item for cash, cash equivalents, restricted cash, and restricted cash and cash equivalents, an entity is required to disclose a reconciliation between the balance sheet and the statement of cash flows.
+Furthermore, if restricted cash and cash equivalents are material, an entity must disclose information about the nature of restrictions.
 Upon adoption of ASU 2016-18, there was no significant impact to Northern Trust's consolidated statement of cash flows.